danny-fla/Python-Roulette/README.md

     - 4: Even
     - 5: Green
     - 6: Straight (requires entering a specific number from 1 to 36)
-4. Enter the amoun you wish to bet, within the range allowed.
+4. Enter the amount you wish to bet, within the range allowed.
 5. The roulette wheel will spin and the winning outcome will be displayed.
-6. If you win your balance will be updated with your earnings along, otherwise it will detuct the bet amount.
+6. If you win, your balance will be updated with your earnings, otherwise it will deduct the amount of the bet placed.
-7. At the end of each bet you will have the optoin to play again or leave the table.
+7. At the end of each spin you will have the option to play again or leave the table.
 8. When you decide to leave the table you will be informed of your closing balance amount.

 # User Experience (UX)